butterflyology/ReproduceR/_episodes/04-automation.md

 If all your code is made up of functions, then you can control the input and test for the output.
 It is something that would be difficult if not impossible to do if all your analysis is in the form of a long script.

-The package [testthat](The package testthat provides a powerful and easy-to-use framework to build tests for your functions.) provides a powerful and easy-to-use framework to build tests for your functions.
+The package [`testthat`]() provides a powerful and easy-to-use framework to build tests for your functions.

-> ## Should you convert your manuscript into a package?
+> ## Should you make your manuscript and its functions into a package?
 >
-> If your manuscript only uses functions, that they are properly documented and that you have tests for them, not only you did most of the work needed to have a functional R package, but you could be in a better position than most R packages.
+> If your manuscript uses functions (which are properly documented and have tests) not only have you done most of the work required to have a functional R package, but you could be in a better position than many R packages.
 >
-> **Pros**: common format, allows you to leverage the infrastructure for packages (tests, all functions are properly documented), can make sure it will be fully cross-platform.
+> **Pros**: common format, allows you to leverage the infrastructure for packages (tests, all functions are properly documented), can make sure it will work across platforms.
 >
-> **Cons**: no good place for the manuscript, you have to put the data in weird spots, you may have to dissociate code for functions and code for analysis.
+> **Cons**: no good place for the manuscript text, you may have to dissociate code for functions and code for analysis.
 >
 > **Bottom line**: it really depends on your type of paper, how much code there is in it, and whether others might end up re-using it.
 It's not because your manuscript follows the conventions of a package that you need to submit to CRAN.
+If you have written functions that could be useful to the community, consider making those into a package.

 ## Organizing your files
 As you are writing the code for your manuscript, your life will be much easier if you spend time thinking about the organization of your files.
 File organization is a mix of conventions (e.g., you wouldn't want to put your data in a folder called `favorite_cat_pictures`), requirements by other tools (e.g., when we will write tests later, the package we will use expects the tests to be in a folder named `tests`), and minimizing the impact of the quirks of your project/data on the time you spent writing code.
 You also need to be mindful, that during the life of your project you will probably go through several iterations of data exploration, and that your analysis will generate intermediate datasets (e.g., summaries by continent/year in our case) that might be computationally expensive to recreate, and that you don't want to have to recreate everytime to build your manuscript.
 Additionally, it might also be useful to have the intermediate datasets, figures, and result tables, available independently from the manuscript so you can share them with your collaborators.